Wankel engine: Development

-Felix Wankel designed a rotary compressor in the 1920s and received his first patent for a rotary type of engine in 1934.
+Felix Wankel designed a rotary compressor in the 1920s in the German City Lahr and received his first patent for a rotary type of engine in 1934.
 He realized that the triangular rotor of the rotary compressor could have intake and exhaust ports added, producing an internal combustion engine.
 Eventually, in 1951, Wankel began working at German firm NSU Motorenwerke to design a rotary compressor as a supercharger for NSU's motorcycle engines.
 Wankel conceived the design of a triangular rotor in the compressor.
 With the assistance of Professor Othmar Baier from Stuttgart University of Applied Sciences, the concept was defined mathematically.
 The supercharger he designed was used for one of NSU's 50 cc two-stroke single-cylinder engines.
 The engine produced a power output of 13.5 PS at 12,000 rpm.

 In 1954, NSU agreed to develop a rotary internal combustion engine with Wankel based upon his supercharger design.
 Since Wankel was known as a "difficult colleague", the development work for the DKM was carried out at Wankel's private Lindau design bureau.
 According to John B. Hege, Wankel received help from his friend Ernst Höppner, who was a "brilliant engineer".
 The first working prototype, DKM 54, first ran on 1 February 1957 at NSU's Versuchsabteilung TX research and development facility.
 It produced 21 PS.
 Soon after that, a second prototype of the DKM was built.
 It had a working chamber volume V_{k} of 125 cc and also produced 21 kW at 17,000 rpm.
 It could even reach speeds of up to 25,000 rpm.
 However, these engine speeds distorted the outer rotor's shape, thus proving impractical.
 According to Mazda engineers and historians, four units of the DKM engine were built; the design is described to have a displacement V_{h} of 250 cm^{3} (equivalent to a working chamber volume V_{k} of 125 cc).
 The fourth unit built is said to have received several design changes, and eventually produced 29 PS at 17,000 rpm; it could reach speeds up to 22,000 rpm.
 One of the four engines built has been on static display at the Deutsches Museum Bonn.